 © wfb / Carina Tank

-Going on a discovery tour by bike saves CO2 and helps you keep fit!
-The benefits are the same, whether you take a guided bicycle tour or explore Bremen on two wheels by yourself.
-If you'd rather take things at a slower pace, we have suggestions for walking tours and small hikes.
-You can also discover Bremen's delights as a green space from the water.
-Rent one of the beautiful wooden boats from the rowing boat rental by the Emmasee (Lake Emma) and explore the Bürgerpark from the water.
+If you'd rather take things at slower pace, we also have suggestions for walking tours and small hikes.
+You can even experience Bremen's parks and waterways from the water itself.
+Rent one of the beautiful wooden boats from the rowing boat rental by the Emmasee (Lake Emma) and explore the Bürgerpark from a different perspective.

 Rental services in Bremen